amdonatusprince/medibloc-klaytn/README.md

 # Medibloc Protocol

-Medibloc is a healthFi that allows users to store their medical records and also donate blood to save a life which earns them token incentives and rewards with subsidized healthcare globally that they can redeem at any of our healthcare partners.
+Medibloc is a healthFi protocol that allows users to store their medical records and also donate blood to save a life which earns them token incentives and rewards with subsidized healthcare globally that they can redeem at any of our healthcare partners.

 # Medibloc Use Cases